-We’ve worked with many students who have struggled in math, sometimes for years.
-During our first session, many will say they’re fuzzy on a certain concept, that they often forget how to do certain kinds of problems, or that they just hate math.
+We work with many students who’ve struggled in math, sometimes for years.
+During a first session, many say they’re fuzzy on a certain concept, that they often forget how to do certain kinds of problems, or that they just hate math.

 This usually means that there are gaps, either small or large, in the student’s foundational math skills.
 While a few gaps may not have much impact on grades or performance, they can accumulate over time and become real obstacles, especially in more challenging middle and high school math classes.

-If your child struggles with homework, gets poor grades on tests, or says they hate math, a math diagnostic is a first step to getting them on the right track.
+If your child struggles with homework, gets poor grades on tests, or says they hate math, taking a math diagnostic is a first step to getting them on the right track.
 It will help us pinpoint what’s causing difficulty, and enables us to create a customized plan.
-Even students who’ve told me they hate math during our first session have gone on to say after a few months that it’s become their favorite subject!
+Even students who’ve told us they hate math have gone on to say after a few months that it’s become their favorite subject!

 How Do Math Gaps Develop?

 In school, students are taught a tremendous amount of material very quickly.
 If your child doesn’t master the skill the first time through, chances are good it will haunt them later.
 Maybe they were out sick for a few days, or they were tired or distracted during a key class.
 It may be that they just need more time practice, or need the material presented differently.
 Perhaps a learning disability